 Please note that the NPC plagiarism policy does not mean that you cannot quote language from the courseware, textbook or slides as part of an answer to a question on an exam.
 These are resources that are meant to be used on an exam when applied in an appropriate manner.
-However, quoting other sources without attribution or quoting the text, slides or courseware without attribution in an assignment is plagiarism.
+However, quoting any source without attribution is plagiarism.